TalkToBeavs/TalkToBeavs/README.md

 ### 3. Set the environment variables

-> Note: You will need to create a MongoDB database and a Giphy API key.
+> Note: You will need to create  a Giphy API key.

 <b>Frontend:</b>